williammichaelcaldwell/resume/README.md

 #### Morrisville, NC
 #### April 2011 – present

-Developing new web applications, services, API platforms, libraries and backend automation apps, adding new features to existing apps and sites, creating new databases, automation, content generation frameworks, and reporting systems for various digital ad technology needs, such as account and campaign management, client reporting and self-service portals, notifications and alerts, and digital advertising platform/network API access.
+Developing new web applications, services, API platforms, libraries and backend automation apps, adding new features to existing apps and sites, creating new databases, automation, content generation systems, and reporting systems for various digital ad technology needs, such as account and campaign management, client reporting and self-service portals, notifications and alerts, and digital advertising platform/network API access.

-Providing technical leadership and mentoring to the software engineering team of approximately 40 professionals in RTP and St. Petersburg, Russia.
-Involved in all aspects of sprint planning and delivery.
+Providing technical leadership and mentoring to the entire software engineering team of approximately 40 professionals in RTP and St. Petersburg, Russia.
+Involved in all aspects of sprint planning and delivery using Agile/Scrum.
+Served as scrum master and/or team lead for several delivery teams.
+Actively involved in the hiring process for engineering and product team members.
+Taught non-Engineers how to program, through a months-long course, allowing them to add minor features and fix bugs in existing apps.
+Currently actively involved in business and product development strategy.

-Technologies used include	Java, PHP, Node, React, Redux, HTML, CSS, JavaScript, JQuery, jQueryUI, Spring Framework, MySQL, MVC, REST, Linux/Mac OS X, Apache, Eclipse, IntelliJ, JSON, JSON-P, Bash, PHPUnit, JUnit
+Technologies used include Java, Spring/Boot Framework, PHP, Node, React/JSX, Redux, HTML, CSS, JavaScript, JQuery, jQueryUI, MySQL, MongoDB, MVC, REST, Linux/Mac OS X, Docker, Kubernetes, Apache, Eclipse, IntelliJ, JSON, JSON-P, Bash, PHPUnit, JUnit, Jira, Confluence, Bitbucket, Jenkins

 ---